preethamabhishek2062/snake_game/README.md

 # snake_game

-A Flutter project.

-## Getting Started

-This is a classic 2D Snake game similar to what we used to play in old Nokia phones
+A classic 2D Snake game made using Flutter similar to what we used to play in old Nokia phones.

 Demo:
 https://user-images.githubusercontent.com/76392717/125949145-1c8aa4a9-9dab-4b31-9163-def8f22b5afe.mp4